Dick Diamonde: The Easybeats

 Widely regarded as Australia's greatest pop group of the mid-1960s, The Easybeats had their beginnings in Sydney's Villawood Migrant Hostel.
 All of the five founding members were migrants to Australia from Europe.
-In mid-1964 the group were formed by van der Sluys (renamed as Dick Diamonde) on bass guitar, he was joined by fellow Dutchman, Johannes van den Berg (known as Harry Vanda) on lead guitar and vocals, George Young from Scotland on guitar and vocals, and two Englishmen: lead singer Stevie Wright (Yorkshire) and drummer, Snowy Fleet (Liverpool).
+In mid-1964 the group was formed by van der Sluys (renamed as Dick Diamonde) on bass guitar.
+He was joined by fellow Dutchman Johannes van den Berg (known as Harry Vanda) on lead guitar and vocals, George Young from Scotland on guitar and vocals, and two Englishmen: lead singer Stevie Wright (Yorkshire) and drummer Snowy Fleet (Liverpool).

-By October 1969 the Easybeats had disbanded and according to Young, Diamonde was "having a ball just being Dick."
-In that same month his mother reflected, "He has given up the faith...
+By October 1969, the Easybeats had disbanded and according to Young, Diamonde was "having a ball just being Dick."
+In that same month his mother reflected, "He has given up the faith ...
 We never encouraged him to follow this life.
-As Jehovah's Witnesses we do not believe in creature worship...
-It is not right the children idolise him."
-In September 1986 Diamonde participated in a reunion of the Easybeats for a series of concerts touring Australian capitals in the following two months.
+As Jehovah's Witnesses, we do not believe in creature worship ...
+It is not right the children idolize him."
+In September 1986, Diamonde participated in a reunion of the Easybeats for a series of concerts touring Australian capitals in the following two months.
 According to Stuart Coupe of The Canberra Times Diamonde had been "playing with a series of small-time bands up the north-east coast."
 The group was inducted into the ARIA Hall of Fame in 2005.

+Death

+Diamonde died on 18 September 2024, at the age of 76.